aetheric-oss/se-services/docs/conops.md

 `svc-cargo` | The public API for clients to request cargo transport through Arrow Services `svc-charter`| The public API for individuals filing charters for specific aircraft.
 `svc-payment` | Payment processing, accepting traditional payments and cryptocurrencies.
-`svc-contact` | In all other parts of the system, a customer is an integer ID<br>This service has sole access to customer information, the interface to issue notifications to a client
+`svc-contact` | This service has sole access to customer information, the interface to issue notifications to a client

 </center>